Syedboo/Prompt-testing/README.md

 Building an app in Streamlit to perform Prompt engineering

-# 🧠 AI Teacher Assistant — "Differentiate This"
+# 🧠 AI Teacher Assistant

 An AI-powered Streamlit app designed to support teachers in lesson planning, differentiating content, reformatting resources, and communicating with parents — all with a single click.